-As president and CEO of State Policy Network (SPN), Tracie Sharp serves a 130+ member peer network community of independent, non-partisan, free market allies in all 50 states.
+As president and CEO of State Policy Network (SPN), Tracie Sharp serves a 150+ member peer network community of independent, non-partisan, free-market allies in all 50 states.

-Under Tracie’s leadership, State Policy Network has grown from 36 think tanks in 34 states with combined revenues of about $15 million.
-Today SPN serves over 130 think tank members, including 66 state-focused think tanks in 49 states and Puerto Rico, with over 500 staff and combined revenues estimated at over $80 million.
-During that time SPN’s own revenues have grown from just under $200,000 in 1999 to exceeding $10 million in 2016.
+Under Tracie’s leadership, State Policy Network has grown from 36 think tanks in 34 states with combined revenues of about $15 million in 1999.
+Today SPN serves a collaborative Network of over 150 think tank members, including 64 independent, state-focused think tanks in 50 states who employ over 1,200 staff, with combined revenues exceeding $188 million.
+During that time SPN’s own revenues have grown from just under $200,000 in 1999 to over $24 million in 2021.

-Born and raised in central Washington State, Tracie grew up working in her family’s apple orchards.
-She earned a degree in history from the University of Washington.
-She and her husband married in 1993 and have two sons.
-They currently live in the San Francisco Bay area.
-Her family is active in local charitable efforts, including the award-winning e-Soccer program, serving special needs children across the Bay area.
+Tracie earned a degree in history from the University of Washington.
+She and her husband and sons live in the San Francisco Bay area.
+Her family is active in local charitable efforts, including the award-winning e-Soccer and e-Hoops programs, serving special needs children across the Bay area.